AzureIoTGBB/iot-academy/Month_2/Day_1/hands-on-lab.md

 ## 9.2.
 Sign in and select the correct IoT Hub

 1. Open VSCode
-2. Use the command pallette, View -> Commmand Pallette
+2. Use the command pallette, View -> Command Pallette
 3. Type `select iot` and press enter after selecting `Azure IoT Hub: Select IoT Hub`
 4. Select your subscription.
 If successful skip to step 6
 5. If it's not visible you'll need to sign in with the correct account